julgitt/Electronic-School-Enrollment-System/README.md

-# Electronic School Enrollment System
+# Electronic SchoolWithProfiles Enrollment System

 ## Application created as an engineering thesis.